HenryChung98/henrychung98.github.io/_posts/2024-03-05-todoListPrac3.md

 #### calendar class

 I will add small calendar to save todo list by date.
 I created new file to contain calendar class.
-I got a calendar class from chatGPT, and modified serveral issues.
+I got a calendar class from ChatGPT, and modified serveral parts that doesn't work since ChatGPT 3.5 cannot write perfect code.

 Now I see a calendar.